SwissDataScienceCenter/renku/docs/admin/prerequisites/nginx.rst

     echo "Visit https://$NODE_IP:$HTTPS_NODE_PORT to access your application via HTTPS."
                   servicePort: 80

-Now let's check we can contact the ingress:
+Now let's check that we can contact the ingress:

 .. code-block:: bash